Torgau (wargame)

 Torgau is a board wargame published by Game Designers' Workshop (GDW) in 1974 that simulates the Battle of Torgau between Prussias and Austrians in 1760 during the Seven Years' War, a costly battle for both sides.
 Reviews were generally favorable, although gameplay was characterized as very long (10–12 hours), complex, and more similar to traditional miniatures wargaming than board wargames.

 Background

 In November 1760, Field Marshal Leopold Josef Graf Daun arrayed his imperial Austrian forces in a strong defensive position on a hilltop near the town of Torgau in Saxony.
 Frederick the Great sent his four corps to attack different points of the Austrian perimeter, but due to communications problems, these were not well-coordinated, and Prussian losses mounted.
 After dusk, when fighting had concluded, a Prussian corps unexpectedly attacked again, catching the Austrians by surprise.

 Description

-Torgau is a two-player wargame in which one player controls Frederick the Great's Prussians, and the other player the Austrian forces of Field Marshall Daun.
+Torgau is a two-player wargame in which one player controls Frederick the Great's Prussians, and the other player the Austrian forces of Field Marshal Daun.
 With a large 21" x 31" hex grid map scaled at 200 yds (180 m) per hex, 480 counters, and a new rules system based more on traditional miniatures sandbox wargames than board wargames, Torgau has been characterized as "reasonably complex."